jorgelop1994/jorgelop1994/README.md

 ## Choose your path:

+Please ensure that your contributions are either original creations or adhere to fair use guidelines while respecting the intellectual property rights of the original creators.

 ### A) Become a Pokedex Resource:
 1. Create a new branch with the name of your favorite tech pokemon.
 2. Add the name of your favorite tech pokemon to the POKEDEX section.